ibm-cloud-docs/vpc/pricing.md

 A floating IP is charged at the rate of $1 (US) per month, starting when it is reserved.
 The fee is charged even if the floating IP is not associated to a VSI or not in use.
 The $1 for the monthly fee is charged even if the floating IP is reserved for only a few days.

-## Pricing for load balancers for VPC
-{: #lb-for-vpc-pricing}

-Load balancers for VPC are currently in Beta.
-There are no charges for their use.

-## Pricing for VPN for VPC
-{: #vpn-for-vpc-pricing}

-VPNs for VPC are currently in Beta.
-There are no charges for their use.

 ## Pricing for Virtual Servers for VPC
 {: #pricing-for-virtual-servers-for-vpc}
 [comment]: # (linked help topic)